The Discussion Project

 - We welcome any university instructor (faculty, academic staff, graduate student) or staff person who leads discussion.

-- The course is most applicable to those teaching face-to-face classes with fewer than 40 students.
+- The course is most applicable to those teaching face-to-face classes with fewer than 40 students but is also relevant for those teaching large interactive lecture classes with discussion sections.

 - In order to be eligible to participate, registrants must be available to attend all three days of the course.